Sherry Wines: Everything You Need To Know About Drinking Sherry Wine

 However, Sherry wine has plenty to offer the modern wine lover.
 Whether you fancy a classic Sherry cocktail or are looking for the perfect pair for a tapas-style feast, we’ll give you the lowdown on this Spanish icon.

-From how it's produced, to what it tastes like, to how best to serve it, consider this your Sherry Wine 101.
+From what exactly is Sherry, to what Sherry drink tastes like, to how best to serve it, consider this your comprehensive guide to Sherry wine.

 Sherry wine is a fortified wine that hails from Spain.
 While Sherry is often thought of as a sweet wine, it was traditionally made dry.
 It’s only in more recent years that Sherry wines have been sweetened to make the tasty dessert wines that people are more familiar with.
 This sweet Sherry is commonly known as Cream Sherry.